-I'm a fourth-year PhD student in Computer Graphics and Vision at University of California, San Diego.
+I'm a final year PhD student in Computer Graphics at University of California, San Diego.
 My advisor is Prof. Ravi Ramamoorthi.
-Prior to it, I graduated from New York University with B.A. in Computer Science and Mathematics.
-My undergraduate advisor was Prof. Denis Zorin and I worked on fluid simulation.

 My research interests lie at the intersection of physically-based rendering and deep learning.
 I'm working on developing novel neural representations for complex material appearances.
 Another direction is denoising for Monte-Carlo rendering.